getpelican/pelican/docs/settings.rst

                           the default one ('main.css') `REVERSE_ARCHIVE_ORDER`   Reverse the archives order.
-(True makes it in descending order: the newer first)
+(True makes it in descending order: the newer first) `KEEP_OUTPUT_DIRECTORY`   Keep the output directory and just update all the generated files.
+                          Default is to delete the output directory.
 =======================   =======================================================

 Themes